mprobson/uneek-read/README.markdown

 # Uneek
-`Uneek` is a simple C/C++ program that takes two read files as input and prints the unique reads in the second file.
+`Uneek` is a simple C++ program that takes two read files as input and prints the unique reads in the second file.

 ## Installation
 To install `uneek`